AI is no longer an experiment, the question is no longer "if"

 The hard part

-When UPS rolled out ORION, drivers pushed back - the AI’s routes sometimes contradicted driver experience (e.g., the driver knew a street got closed after 9am because of a school nearby, but the AI didn’t).
+Drivers pushed back.
+The AI's routes sometimes contradicted driver experience (the driver knew a street closed at 9am because of a school nearby, the AI did not).
 The fix: drivers can override the AI, and the system learns from those overrides.

 Takeaway for SMBs

-If you run a logistics, delivery, or field-service business: route optimization AI can save 15-25% on fuel and add 10-20% more daily deliveries.
+Logistics, delivery or field-service business?
+Route optimisation AI saves 15-25% on fuel and adds 10-20% more daily deliveries.
 Tools: Google OR-Tools (open source), Routific (SaaS), Onfleet (full-stack).

 What the client did